 - Carbs Replenish Glycogen Stores

-When you do cardio or endurance training, your glycogen stores get depleted.
-So, on the days when you only focus on cardio, you must consume about 0.5-0.7 grams of carbs per pound of your body weight (or 1-1.5 grams per kg body weight).
+When you do cardio or endurance training, your glycogen stores may become depleted.
+So, on the days when you only focus on cardio, you should aim to consume about 0.5-0.7 grams of carbs per pound of your body weight (or 1-1/2 g/kg/hr during the early recovery phase and continuing for 4-6 hours will optimize rates of synthesis of muscle glycogen).

 - Proteins Rebuild Muscles

 Both resistance training and cardio lead to some degree of muscle wear and tear.
 Resistance training causes more muscle tears.
-So, on the days when you lift weights or do other forms of resistance training, make sure you consume about 0.14-0.23 grams of protein per pound of your body weight (or 0.3-0.5 grams per kg body weight) right after exercise.
+So, on the days when you lift weights or do other forms of resistance training, make sure you consume about 0.14-0.23 grams of protein per pound of your body weight (or 0.25 to 0.3 g/kg body weight) or 15 to 25 g protein across the typical range of athlete body sizes, although the guidelines may need to be fine-tuned for athletes at extreme ends of the weight spectrum.
+Higher doses (>40 g dietary protein) have not yet been shown to further augment MPS.

 - A Little Bit Of Fat Is Good